kanishka-linux/ReadManga/README.md

 3. If you've successfully installed AnimeWatch Player before, then you don't have to install any dependencies at all and can directly go to main installation process for the stable version.

+4. If you've installed the Application using .deb or .pkg.tar.xz package, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'python -B /usr/share/ReadManga/mangaKA.py' or 'python3 -B /usr/share/ReadManga/mangaKA.py'.

 #Dependencies and Installation: